Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 - Medications, cleaning products, and other sharp items should be secured.

-- Provide a shelf or hooks for storage of toys and child accessories.
+- Provide a shelf or hooks for the storage of toys and children's accessories.

 - Create a calm, friendly atmosphere.